Malic Amalya

 Malic Amalya’s films and videos have screened in festivals, museums, and queer bars across the world.
 Festival screenings include Festival Les Merveilles (Paris), Ann Arbor Film Festival, Light Field Film Festival (San Francisco), MIX Copenhagen, the Scottish Queer Film Festival, Cinema of the Dam’d (Amsterdam), EXiS Festival (Seoul), Onion City (Chicago), the Milwaukee Underground Film Festival, MIX NYC, and the TIE Cinema Exposition (Milwaukee & Montreal).
 Museum exhibitions include the Transgender Museum of Art and Herstory exhibition at the Portland Art Museum in Oregon and the Museum of Northwest Art in Washington State.
 Visuals for dance nights at queer bars include “Buttcocks” at Club SchwuZ in Berlin, Germany, “Trqpiteca” at Danny’s in Chicago, and “Other Stranger” at The Stud in San Francisco.

-In curating INFRARED: NEW VISIONS FROM THE QUEER UNDERGROUND, Malic programs a mixture of formal and conceptual work with explicitly politically engaged experimental films from underrepresented queer and trans voices.
+In curating INFRARED: NEW VISIONS FROM THE QUEER UNDERGROUND, Malic programed a mixture of formal and conceptual work with explicitly politically engaged experimental films from underrepresented queer and trans voices.
 From 2011 - 2016, INFRARED screened annually at Twist: the Seattle Queer Film Festival.
 The program also traveled to the Cinema of Gender Transgression at Anthology Film Archives (2019), the Gender in Translation Symposium at the California College of the Arts (2016), Trans-Ocular: New Perspectives in Transgender Art, Media, and Politics at University of Pennsylvania, Philadelphia (2013) and Radically Gay: The Life and Visionary Legacy of Harry Hay at New York University (2012).
 In 2018, the San Francisco Cinematheque invited Malic to curate a special edition of INFRARED to honor the San Francisco Compton Transgender District, where the Cinematheque offices are located.

 Malic Amalya is an Assistant Professor of Experimental Media and Filmmaking at Emerson College in Boston, MA.
 Before joining Emerson College, Malic was an Adjunct II Professor at the California College of the Arts, an Instructor in the Cinema Department at the City College of San Francisco, and an Instructor in the Public Education department at the San Francisco Art Institute.
 Malic holds an MFA in Moving Image from the University of Illinois, Chicago; a MA in History and Theory of Contemporary Art from the San Francisco Art Institute; and a BA from Hampshire College.